bicknell/DCC-Mobile-Decoder/hardware/conventions/README.md

 - SMT parts should be placed one sided only.
   - Smaller scales using the minimum values may use double sided SMT when necessary.

-The Symbol Fiend Table should have the following fields populated:
+The Symbol Field Table should have the following fields populated:

 - Value: A short value for the part designed to make the schematic readable.
   - Capacitors: 10uF, 100nF, 40pF